obriencj/obriencj.github.io/source/projects/motorcycle/index.md

 ## 1984 Honda VT500FT, Uggo

-I snagged the Uggo after it caught my eye on craigslist.
+I snagged the [Uggo] after it caught my eye on craigslist.
 It's as ugly as the nickname implies, but there's a certain charm that I find very appealing.
 She needs so much work, but that's all of the fun really.

 500cc, liquid cooled, v-twin, shaft-driven.
-Plastic bits that scream "look at me, I'm from the 80s" and some seriously warn components.
+Plastic bits that scream "look at me, I'm from the 80s" and some seriously worn components.
 I think she wants to become a cafe bike or perhaps a flat tracker.
 We shall have to see.

 Right now she's a [hot mess].

+[Uggo]: /blog/tags/vt500ft/

 [hot mess]: http://youtu.be/8HXSJg5Mar4